Isotopes: Types And Examples

 Frequently Asked Questions

-How is the stability of an isotope determined?
+What determines the stability of an isotope?

 How are isotopes used in medical diagnostics?